tarinyoom-archive/zodiac/README.md

 # zo:diac

-zo:diac is a web app created for the [https://lablab.ai/event/generative-ai-hackathon](co:here Generative AI Hackathon).
+zo:diac is a web app created for the [co:here Generative AI Hackathon](https://lablab.ai/event/generative-ai-hackathon).
 We use co:here's "/generate" endpoint to create individualized horoscopes for users.
 Upon receiving their horoscope, users can continue to query for additional guidance by providing topics.

-You can try out zo:diac [https://zodiac.tarinyoom.io/](here).
+You can try out zo:diac [here](https://zodiac.tarinyoom.io/).

 ## Technologies Used